 Other things you should consider packing:

-- Outfit in layers – so that you could peel off wind- and waterproof jacket when it gets hotter;
+- An outfit in layers – so that you could peel off wind- and waterproof jacket when it gets hotter;

 - Good hiking boots;